richbjhudson/richbjhudson.github.io/docs/_posts/2022-02-05-terraform_esa_outputs.markdown

  }
 ```

-I set the input variable value for the child module within the parent module as follows:
+We set the input variable value for the child module within the parent module as follows:
 ```teraform
 es_policy_set_definitions  = local.policy_set_definitions
 ```